Different diets - AIBU?

 Get the latest advice and more delivered straight to your inbox...

-The intensity and duration of menopause symptoms throughout all three stages of menopause differs from woman to woman, but there are generally a few patterns, especially when it comes to the most common.
+The intensity and duration of menopause symptoms throughout all three stages of menopause differs from woman to woman, but there are generally a few patterns, especially when it comes to those that are most common.

 "Things that make hot flushes worse for me are: hot rooms, alcohol, chocolate, eating very sweet things late at night and duvets.
 I now sleep under microfibre blankets."